heyuhs/workforcehub-services-api/README.md

 •	Payout Management: Upload payouts using CSV files.\
 •	Query Services: Retrieve various employee-related data using custom queries.
 ## Installation
-1. Clone the repository:
+1. Clone the repository: git clone https://github.com/heyuhs/workforcehub-services-api.git
-2. Install dependencies: cd WorkForceHub-Services npm install\
+2. Install dependencies: cd WorkForceHub-Services npm install
 3. Set up MongoDB Atlas:\
 •	Create a MongoDB Atlas cluster.\
-•	Obtain the connection string and update mongo.js with your connection details.\
+•	Obtain the connection string and update mongo.js with your connection details
 4. Start the server: npm start
 ## Usage
 •	Use Postman or any API client to interact with the endpoints provided by the server.\